-Experts agree, saving money when you’re young is best.
-This gives more time to invest money, build interest and generate compound interest.
+Financial experts agree, saving money when you’re young is the best approach – even if you’re only saving small amounts of money.
+This gives you more time to invest money, build interest and generate compound interest.

-- Because saving is not fun!
-Recent graduates are finally enjoying a salary.
+- Because saving money isn’t fun!
+Recent graduates are finally enjoying the perks of having a salary.

-- You want to spend it.
-Traveling, buying a shiny new flat-screen and going to expensive bars are the priorities.
-However, you may not be thinking about saving for the future.
-Things like a mortgage and future children are the last things on your mind.
+- You want to spend money, not save money.
+Traveling, buying a shiny new flat-screen TV and going to expensive bars are the priorities.
+You’re probably not thinking about saving for the future because after all, ‘saving money is hard’ and something you can do tomorrow, right?
+A mortgage and future children are the last things on your mind.

-Don’t get discouraged by saving large amounts of money.
-Prioritize, even saving small amounts can help.
+First, don’t get discouraged by saving large amounts of money.
+Prioritize, and realize that saving small amounts of money can help.
 More so, don’t get overwhelmed about saving for the rest of your life.
 Think short-term to stay motivated.
+Commit to an amount you’ll save each month over the next three months.
+Once you’ve reached that date (and ideally, your goal amount!), revisit your approach to see what worked and what didn’t.
+Repeat.

 Ways To Start Saving Money, It’s All About Your Mindset

 It’s ironic that everyone says to save young.
-However, not many millennials do this.
-So it’s important to focus on saving and investing strategies that are best for your stage in life.
-Now millennials can be fortunate investors too.
+Unfortunately, not many millennials do this.
+Instead, they’re wondering, ‘why is it so hard to save money?’
+You can get ahead of the curve if you focus on saving and investing strategies that are best for your stage in life.
+With a little dedication and some newfound money smarts, millennials can be fortunate investors too.

 Latest posts by The Saving Gal (see all)